-Along with these helps, temporary employment regulations (ERTOS) were deployed in order to avoid an employment crisis and to facilitate for companies the reduction of dismissal costs and the subsequent liquidity squeeze.
-On top of that, bridge loans and credit facilities either backed or unbacked by the softcredit lines of the government were granted.
-It will be some time before the outcome and performance of these financings will be seen.
-Furthermore, these facilities will be studied in the context of future insolvencies.
+Among others, economic, labour, and social measures implemented to avoid an employment crisis and to facilitate companies the reduction of dismissal costs with the subsequent liquidity squeeze, bridge loans and credit facilities either backed or unbacked by soft-credit lines guaranteed by the Andorran government were granted.
+It will be some time before the outcome and performance of these financings can be seen.
+Specifically, the context and manner of these facilities will be relevant to study in the context of future insolvencies.